aws/amazon-sagemaker-examples/reinforcement_learning/bandits_recsys_movielens_testbed/README.md

 the [Contextual Bandits example notebook](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/reinforcement_learning/bandits_statlog_vw_customEnv/bandits_statlog_vw_customEnv.ipynb) example notebook which used fixed number of actions.
 Please refer to that notebook for basics on contextual bandits.

-In the contextual bandit setting, an agent recommends an action given a state. `bandits_movielens_testbed.ipynb` introduces three features to bandit algorithms that makes them applicable to a broader set of real-world problems.
+In the contextual bandit setting, an agent recommends an action given a state. `bandits_movielens_testbed.ipynb` introduces three features to bandit algorithms that make them applicable to a broader set of real-world problems.
 We use the movie recommendation problem as an example.
 1. The number of actions available to the agent can change over time.
 For example, the movies in the catalog changes over time.
 2. Each action may have features associated with it.
 For the movie recommendation problem, each movie can have features such as genre, cast, etc.